ronaldbosma/memoryfeed/docs/development/git-configure-winmerge-for-diff-and-merge.md

-# Setup WinMerge in Visual Studio 2019 with Git
+# Git - Configure WinMerge as diff and merge tool

 Add the following to the .gitconfig in your user folder: `%userprofile%\.gitconfig`.